-Hot flashes happen when your body suddenly feels warmth.
+A hot flashes is a condition when your body suddenly feels warmth.
 In some cases, it can cause mild to severe sweating.
-Hot flushes are more common in women, but they can also occur in men.
-Hot flashes have different severity and can be long-lasting.
-But there are treatments that can help.
+These are more common in women but can also occur in men. the condition or symptom has different severity and can be long-lasting.

-Some hot flashes pass after a few seconds, while a long one may go on for more than 10 minutes.
+Some hot flashes pass out after a few seconds, while a long one may last more than 10 minutes.
 On average, it lasts about four to five minutes.
-Hot flashes are common in cancer patients and cancer survivors.
+They are common in cancer patients and cancer survivors.

 How bad are my hot flashes?

-Moderate: You may experience fast heartbeat, anxiety, headache, dizziness, chills and flushed cheeks ; It can limit your instrumental activities of daily life (preparing meals, managing money, shopping, doing housework, and using a telephone).
+Moderate: You may experience fast heartbeat, anxiety, headache, dizziness, chills and flushed cheeks.
+It can limit your instrumental activities of daily life (preparing meals, managing money, shopping, doing housework, and using the telephone).

-Severe: If hot flashes affect your nighttime sleep or self-care activities of daily life, consider seeing your doctor.
+Severe: If the condition or the symptom affects your nighttime sleep or self-care activities of daily life, consider seeing your doctor.
 Self-care activities of daily life include eating, dressing, getting into or out of a bed or chair, taking a bath or shower, and using the toilet.

 - Open windows and keep fans running to get air moving through your home.

 - Try breathing deeply and slowly to help reduce symptoms.

 - Relaxation techniques or stress reduction.
 Try to decrease stress and anxiety.